How Python's generator.send() Works

 PEP 342 changed yield into an expression.
 This is a meaningful distinction.
 An expression in Python produces a value.
 Statements do not.
 When yield became an expression, the syntax received = yield emitted_value became legal and meaningful: emitted_value is sent out to the caller, and whatever the caller injects back becomes the value that yield evaluates to — stored in received.

-The Python 2.5 release notes for PEP 342 capture the exact rule: the value passed to .send() "becomes the result of the current yield expression."
+The Python Language Reference formalizes the receive side: the value argument of .send() "becomes the result of the current yield expression."
 If no value is sent — if next() is called instead — the yield expression evaluates to None.
 That asymmetry is important and is the source of most confusion about .send().

 The PEP 342 authors recommend always wrapping yield expressions in parentheses when using the result: received = (yield emitted_value).
 The parens are not always syntactically required — received = yield emitted_value is valid at the top level of an assignment — but they make the expression boundary explicit and prevent subtle parsing errors when the yield result is used inside a larger expression.